colin-gourlay/sundown-sessions/src/content/releases/f/fad-gadget/fad-gadget-by-frank-tovey/index.md

 ---
 ## About

-Fad Gadget By Frank Tovey is a release by Fad Gadget released in 2006.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Collapsing New People.
+*Fad Gadget By Frank Tovey* earns its place in the Sundown Sessions catalogue through “Collapsing New People”, a selection that offers a direct route into Fad Gadget's work.

+Heard in the context of the full release, “Collapsing New People” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Collapsing New People